 Referee reports will be posted on a web portal.
-The main batch of referee reports will be posted on the portal on 12th August; from this date onwards, reports will be posted as they are received.
+The main batch of referee reports will be posted on the portal on 16th August; from this date onwards, reports will be posted as they are received.
 Applicants should submit their responses through the web portal.
-The main deadline for responses will be 26th August; response deadlines will be extended for reports received later than August 12th and will be indicated on the portal.
+The main deadline for responses will be 30th August; response deadlines will be extended for reports received later than August 16th and will be indicated on the portal.

-Applicant responses to the referee reports are limited to one page per referee report.
-For example, if a proposal has three referees, then three separate responses of one page each can be submitted.
+Applicant responses to the referee reports are strictly limited to one page per referee report.
+For example, if a proposal has five referee reports, then five separate responses of one page each may be submitted.
+Please note that it is not possible to submit one combined response of up to five pages.

 If you do not wish to reply to a particular report, please could you indicate this on the portal by ticking "No Response", so that we can be certain that we have all the responses back.

-Note that the responses do not go back to the reviewers, but are assessed by the Marsden Fund Council only; applicants should bear this in mind when writing their responses.
+Note that the responses do not go back to the reviewers but are assessed by the Council only.
+Applicants should bear this in mind when writing their responses.